stephlam-um/Log-Anomaly-Detection/README.md

 # Log Anomaly Detection

 > [!WARNING]
-> **This repository is archived and no longer maintained.**
+> **This repository is archived and no longer actively maintained.**
-> In a real SOC, the harder problem isn't detection — it's explainability: why did this alert fire, is it worth my time, and what should I do about it?
-This project stops at the F1 score.
-The follow-on work goes further.
-> See [Actionable-CF-NIDS](https://github.com/stephlam-um/Actionable-CF-NIDS) for current work.
+>
+> I ran into some fundamental issues with the CSIC 2010 dataset midway through — HTTP requests are split across per-parameter rows rather than one row per request, and the ~55% anomaly rate breaks the assumptions that unsupervised methods like Isolation Forest rely on.
+Continuing didn't feel worth it.
+>
+> More importantly, I realised the question I actually wanted to answer was different.
+From what I've seen in a SOC environment, the bottleneck isn't whether the model catches the attack — it's whether the analyst can trust and act on the alert.
+Most detection engineering projects stop at the F1 score.
+I would like to go one step further into the part that actually matters operationally.
+>
+> The follow-on project keeps the groundwork from here (feature engineering, model comparison, evaluation pipeline) and builds an explainability layer on top.
+See [Actionable-CF-NIDS](https://github.com/stephlam-um/Actionable-CF-NIDS) if you're curious where this went.

 Detecting HTTP attacks using unsupervised anomaly detection and session-level sequence graphs, validated on real labeled data.